 - When you are finished, click Save.

-- In the Metrics panel of query builder, click Add.
+- In the Metrics panel of the report builder, click Add.

 - From the list of metrics, choose Calculated metrics > Users (computed separately), then click Apply.